 A corporation can follow up its goals from the strategy board.
 Different business units can have their boards as well.
 In the above figure, a card gets broken into subgoals.
 The tasks, of course, also have a person in charge.
 In the figure, there are four departments, and they all have their boards.
 Also, there are three functions: Finance, HR, and communication.

 The point is that the boards are visible to everyone.
 If someone wants to know what other people are up to, they can have a look.
+An agile strategy can be completely transparent!
 One great thing comes from the fact that free software exists that already comes with basic needed functionality.
 One practical example of such software is Trello, which I use extensively.

 The customer can get unsatisfied if they experience a long project without getting any intermediate results.

 When we made long waterfall projects and didn’t show the customer’s intermediate results, they ended up unsatisfied with the final delivery.
 The customer’s needs had changed along the way.
+It is vital to understand the customer deeply!
 That’s when spring leadership came into the picture: Working in small sprints and keeping the customer up-to-date as the sprints progress.

 I think every business would benefit significantly from using sprint management.
 In sprint management, the company works from a backlog.
 The backlog should be looked at only when deciding on actions for the next sprint.
 Thinking doesn’t go beyond the sprint at hand.
 Staff limit thinking to the most critical things, which prevents information overload.
 Sprint duration is scheduled, which means the sprint is never late.
 In the old days, when the team didn’t reach a goal on time, the goal stayed the same, but the issue stretched the schedule.